 - The tattoo dots are no bigger than a freckle but they will be black and they will be permanent.
 If you have any concerns regarding this then please raise it with your doctor or one of the radiographers.

 Our dosimetry radiographers use advanced planning systems to accurately plan the radiotherapy treatments.
 The planning team routinely plan advanced treatments such as Intensity-Modulated Radiotherapy (IMRT), Volumetric Modulated Arc Therapy (VMAT), Stereotactic Radiosurgery (SRS) and Stereotactic Ablative Radiotherapy (SABR).

-Before the first treatment each patient will have a start of treatment review where you will be given your full appointment list and a check in card, which enables you to check in for your treatment each day.
+At this appointment, before the first treatment each patient will have a start of treatment review where you will be given your full appointment list and a check in card, which enables you to check in for your subsequent treatments.
 We can take a preference for morning or afternoon appointments at your planning scan, however we cannot guarantee this.
 You may also be treated at different times each day.